Sue Hawk: Other appearances

 After Borneo, Hawk appeared as a guest co-host of Live with Regis in September 2000.
-She also appeared on the fourth episode (2000) of a short-lived American sitcom DAG, portraying her first guest-starring role who resembled Hawk on Survivor herself especially via dialogue, said its co-creator and executive producer Jack Burditt.
+She also was cast to appear on the fourth episode (2000) of a short-lived American sitcom DAG, portraying her first guest-starring role who resembled Hawk on Survivor herself especially via dialogue, said its co-creator and executive producer Jack Burditt.
 A year later, Hawk competed in USA Network's Cannonball Run 2001 teaming with fellow Survivor alumnus Jeff Varner (who had placed tenth in then-recently aired second season in Australia) and Kaya Wittenburg (who had recently appeared in the first season of the similarly-themed reality series Temptation Island).
 The trio, called "The Castaways" placed fourth out of six teams.
-She also appeared on the fourth season premiere of Son of the Beach alongside Borneo winner Richard Hatch.
+She also appeared on the third season premiere of Son of the Beach alongside Borneo winner Richard Hatch.
 Hawk competed in the July 15, 2002, episode (all-reality edition) of a game show Dog Eat Dog.
 She won the "top dog" title and the $25,000 prize against the "dog pound" team.

 After All-Stars, Hawk also competed alongside other Survivor players who were divided into male and female teams in Family Feud, aired on the week of February 14, 2005.
 She also competed in Battle of the Network Reality Stars (2005) as part of the "green" team, which lost to the "light blue" team in one challenge and then was eliminated.

 Personal life

 Hawk's house and barn are located in Clever, Missouri, as of May 2007.
-She has been married to her husband since the mid- or late-1980s.
+She has been married to her husband since the 1980s.